Young Children Are Spending Much More Time In Front Of Small Screens

 Researchers don't really know, and that concerns observers like Pamela Hurst-Della Pietra, the founder of Children and Screens: The Institute of Digital Media and Child Development.

-"How different is the brain of a child who's never known anything but sustained digital media exposure to the brain of her parents, or even older siblings? she asks.
+"How different is the brain of a child who's never known anything but sustained digital media exposure to the brain of her parents, or even older siblings?" she asks.
 "And what are the implications for parents, educators or policymakers?"

 Hurst-Della Pietra says these are questions "we're only beginning to ask, let alone answer."
 Children and Screens is getting ready to release its own series of reports that sets an agenda for future research.